-Today, the field looks almost like a Roman or Greek ruin: the blockhouse from which Hitler addressed his followers stands deserted; grass grows among the rows of concrete seats where the party faithful once sat; the square white blocks that once supported a giant row of searchlights look like decaying hulks.
-And where armies once marched, there is a lonely stretch of asphalt used now and then for car rallies or the occasional rock concert.
+Today, the field looks almost like a Roman or Greek ruin: the blockhouse from which Hitler addressed his masses of followers stands deserted.
+Grass grows among the rows of concrete seats where the party faithful once sat.
+The square white blocks that once supported a giant row of searchlights look like decaying hulks.
+And where armies once marched, there is a lonely stretch of asphalt used now and then for car rallies, or the occasional rock concert.

-These days, Zeppelin Field is a place for tour groups and curiosity seekers.
+These days, Zeppelin Field is a place for tour groups and curiosity seekers tp experience the history of Nuremeburg.
 But in the 1930s, it was the place where Hitler grew and nurtured his ill-fated revolution.
 Huge rallies brought hundreds of thousands of people to the site, many of them sleeping in free campgrounds to attend the big events.
 Mussolini visited, bands played, and soldiers shouted “Sieg heil!”.